Bayesian and frequentist estimators for the transition frequency of a driven two-level quantum system: Results

-Another quantity of interest is the number of the IID measurement data $N$ required to achieve a given level of accuracy $A$ of the estimated value.
-These two quantities are related to the CFI by the relation

-We have investigated the number of data points needed to achieve an accuracy of $A=0.001$.
-Fig. \ref{fig:PointNumber} shows the results.
-Provided that one chooses a suitable set of control parameters for the magnetic field, this accuracy level can be achieved by fewer than $25$ data points, see Fig. \ref{fig:PointNumber}.
-In general, however, more data points are required to achieved such level of accuracy.

-Provided that the experimentalists conduct an initial measurement with an arbitrary set of parameters for the rotating magnetic field, the following steps may be used to improve the accuracy. \begin{enumerate}[(i)] \item The experimentalist have a prior guess on $\omega_{0}$, namely an interval of possible values.
-The parameters $B_0$ and $\omega$ have also constraints due to the experimental instruments.
+Given these difficulties, the following steps may be relevant to improving the accuracy of the estimation. \begin{enumerate}[(i)] \item Determining the ranges of the model’s parameters: the experimentalist has a prior guess on $\omega_0$, namely, an interval of possible values, which is based on either former experiments or theoretical models of the material; the rest of the parameters also have constraints due to the experimental instruments.
+Therefore, we omit further discussion of this step.